Price from € 65 per person Book

 - Distance: approx. 10 miles (16km)

-- Departure times: Wednesdays, Fridays, Saturdays and Sundays at 9:45 am from April 1st till september 30th - In october only on Wed and Sun
+- Departure times: Wednesdays, Fridays, and Sundays at 9:45 am from April 1st till september 30th - In october only on Wed and Sun

 - Departure point: outside the entrance of the TV Tower at Alexanderplatz.

 - Please present yourself at the location 15 minutes prior to the departure.

 - Cancellation more than 2 weeks in advance: 15% of the total amount

 - Cancellation between 2 weeks and 1 week in advance: 50% of the total amount